tlewowski/zurvan/README.md

 #### `zurvan.blockSystem(blockingTime)`

-Simulates a blocking call - expires all timers up to due time at once, without actually executing them (during expiration).
+Simulates a blocking call - expires *synchronously* all timers up to due time at once, without actually executing them (during expiration).
 Argument may be either a number (it is then interpreted as millisecond) or a `TimeUnit` object.

+To read about why is this function needed, and why does it require a synchronous API, see: <a href="doc/blockingCalls.md">blocking calls explaination</a>.

-Returns a Promise that is resolved when the calls are finally executed, and entire event queue is clear or rejected it time cannot be forwarded (e.g. timers were not intercepted yet).
+Does not return anything.
+Throws if time cannot be forwarded (e.g. timers were not intercepted yet).

 #### `zurvan.setSystemTime(newSystemTime)`